 You should also live a healthy lifestyle.

-• Exercise at least 30 minutes a day, 5 days a week.
-Do muscle strengthening exercises 2 or more days a week.
+- Exercise at least 30 minutes a day, 5 days a week.
+In addition, do muscle strengthening exercises 2 or more days a week.

-• Try speed walking, swimming, or dancing.
+- Try speed walking, swimming, or dancing.
 Pick an activity you enjoy.
-Always check with your health care provider before starting any new exercise plans.
+Always check with your health care provider before starting any new exercise programs.

 Take your medicines the way your provider recommends.